-Pachón is alleged to oversee the cultivation of coca crops, cocaine laboratories and trafficking routes, and run his own network of hitmen.
+Pachón is alleged to have overseen the cultivation of coca crops, cocaine laboratories, and trafficking routes, and run his own network of hitmen.

-Pachón’s main area of operations are the Eastern Plains, Colombia’s vast lowlands that are abundant with coca crops, drug laboratories and trafficking routes into neighboring Venezuela.
+Pachón’s main area of operations was the Eastern Plains, Colombia’s vast lowlands that are abundant with coca crops, drug laboratories, and trafficking routes into neighboring Venezuela.
 As his allies were captured or killed, Pachón’s influence spread across their former territories and into the departments of Norte de Santander, Meta and Vichada.

 Pachón’s tentacles reached the capital city of Bogotá, where he has reportedly provided contract killing services.